SuciuCaesar12/codeT5-method-name-prediction/README.md

 3. **Generate Datasets:**
     - Execute the notebook; it will create a `datasets.Dataset` object from the provided .csv file.
-    The resulting data will be saved into a .jsonl file.
+    - The resulting data will be saved into a `.jsonl` file with the following features:
+      - __Code Summarization__:
+        - `input_ids`: sequence of token ids for the encoder
+        - `attention_mask`: attention mask for the encoder
+        - `decoder_input_ids`: sequence of token ids for the decoder
+        - `decoder_attention_mask`: attention mask for the decoder
+        - `labels`: sequence of token ids for the decoder target

+      - __Mask Prediction__:
+        - `input_ids`: sequence of token ids for the encoder
+        - `attention_mask`: attention mask for the encoder
+        - `labels`: sequence of token ids for the decoder target

-    Additionally, a .json file will be generated, containing information on how the dataset was created.
+    - Additionally, a `.json` file will be generated, containing information on how the dataset was created.
-    Please refer to the notebook for more details on the dataset creation process and how it can be used for inference on a model.
+    - __Note__: For computational reasons, the dataset was already tokenized and the length of the sequences was determined by the longest sequence in the batch.
+    During any inference on a model, the dataset should not be shuffled and the batch size chosen should evenly divide the batch size used for creating the dataset to ensure that examples batched together have the same length.

 ### Fine-tune Models: